 Auto Theft Laws in Tennessee

-By , Attorney
+By , Attorney · University of Houston Law Center

 Depending on the circumstances, a conviction for vehicle theft or a related crime could result in a serious prison sentence.
 The circumstances of the crime determine the applicable penalties.

-Motor Vehicle Theft
+Motor Vehicle Theft Crimes in Tennessee

 Thefts are classified under Tennessee law according to the value of the stolen property.
 The more valuable the property is, the more severe the punishment will be.

-Class A Misdemeanor Theft
+Class A Misdemeanor Auto Theft

 Auto theft constitutes a Class A misdemeanor if the stolen vehicle has a value of $1,000 or less.
 In such a case, the offender faces penalties of up to 11 months and 29 days of incarceration and a $2,500 fine.

-Class E Felony Theft
+Class E Felony Auto Theft

 A person commits a Class E felony when the value of the stolen vehicle involved is more than $1,000 but less than $2,500.
 The punishment for a Class E felony includes imprisonment for one to six years and a $3,000 fine.

-Class D Felony Theft
+Class D Felony Auto Theft

 Theft becomes a Class D felony if the value of the vehicle stolen is at least $2,500 but less than $10,000.
 Owning or operating a chop shop also falls under this felony classification.
-A Class D felony carries two to 12 years in prison and a $5,000 fine.
+A Class D felony carries 2 to 12 years in prison and a $5,000 fine.
 Owning or operating a chop shop carries a mandatory minimum fine of $3,500.

-Class C Felony Theft
+Class C Felony Auto Theft

 Stealing a vehicle valued at $10,000 or more but less than $60,000 results in a Class C felony.
-Upon conviction, a person is subject to three to 15 years in prison and a $10,000 fine.
+Upon conviction, a person is subject to 3 to 15 years in prison and a $10,000 fine.

-Class B Felony Theft
+Class B Felony Auto Theft

 An offender is guilty of a Class B felony when the value of the stolen automobile is $60,000 or more but less than $250,000.
-The defendant faces eight to 30 years in prison and a $25,000 fine.
+The defendant faces 8 to 30 years in prison and a $25,000 fine.

 (Tenn.
-Code §§ 39-14-103, -105, 40-35-111, 55-5-203 (2020).)
+Code §§ 39-14-103, 39-14-105, 40-35-111, 55-5-203 (2024).)

 Tennessee law also prohibits joyriding—taking another person's vehicle without permission.
 Joyriding and vehicle theft differ in that a joyrider does not intend to permanently deprive the owner of the property but rather intends to return the property.
 For example, a person who takes a neighbor's sports car without permission and drives it around the block before parking it back in the neighbor's driveway commits joyriding.
 If that person did not intend to return the neighbor's car, the crime would be theft.

 A person who commits joyriding is guilty of a Class A misdemeanor and faces up to 11 months and 29 days of incarceration and a $2,500 fine.
-For more information, see What Is the Difference Between Joyriding and Stealing a Car?

 (Tenn.
-Code §§ 39-14-106, 40-35-111 (2020).)
+Code §§ 39-14-106, 40-35-111 (2024).)

 Carjacking is a more serious crime than theft or joyriding.
 An offender commits carjacking by taking a car away from another person (a driver or a passenger) by use of: